legioner9/st_rc_d/README.md

 # THIS file (demo version) install stl for user

-read -p "Enter full path to dir with for clone repo st_rc_d :" PATH_TO_CLONE
+read -rp "Enter full path to dir with for clone repo st_rc_d :" PATH_TO_CLONE

 cd "${PATH_TO_CLONE}" || {
     echo "in file: inst_st_rc_d.sh : NOTDIR : ${PATH_TO_CLONE} : return 1" >&2